The Dilemmas of FIPS 140-3 Compliance

 Organizations requiring FIPS-certified deployments or those operating under compliance regimes with similar requirements (e.g., PCI DSS, HIPAA) can choose whether to certify their applications themselves or build them using already-certified components.
 The former implies significant investments, cryptographic expertise, and time, since it involves validation by a third-party NIST-accredited laboratory.
 The more complex the application is, the more effort will be required.

-Some organizations and agencies address this challenge by carefully evaluating their risk management strategies and weighing the potential risks and costs associated with remaining compliant with the FIPS standard.
+Some organizations and agencies address this challenge by carefully evaluating their risk management strategies and weighing the potential risks and costs associated with conforming to the FIPS standard.
 They may consider implementing alternative security measures, such as network segmentation, to mitigate the impact of vulnerabilities in the operating system.
 But there is a better way.

-If you are looking for an enterprise-grade Linux distribution to meet the standards of the US and Canadian governments or operate in highly regulated environments, you need to think of a comprehensive solution that provides you with both continuous security and compliance at the same time, allows you to meet the required data protection standards.
+If you are looking for an enterprise-grade Linux distribution to comply with the standards of the US and Canadian governments or operate in highly regulated environments, you need to think of a solution that provides you with continuous security and, at the same time, allows you to meet the required data protection standards.

-The extension delivers a combination of high and critical security updates in the form of package updates and live patches that are tailored to ensure that you run with validated cryptography.
+The service delivers a combination of high and critical security updates in the form of package updates that are tailored to ensure that you run with FIPS-compliant cryptography.
 They are never bundled with feature updates and deliver fixes for non-cryptographic vulnerabilities to bring stability while still allowing customers to receive the vast majority of security updates.
-Moreover, live patches can be applied while your certified AlmaLinux systems are running, eliminating the need for patch-related reboots or maintenance windows.
+Moreover, if you add live patching to it, your certified AlmaLinux systems can be patched without the need for patch-related reboots or maintenance windows.

-To find out more about all the benefits of AlmaCare, check out our product page.
+To find out more about all the benefits of Extended Security Updates, check out our product page.